 Thunder Mountain Monument is located adjacent to Interstate 80 about 130 miles east of Reno, Nevada.
 This roadside oddity was assembled from just about every object you can imagine including old tires, sinks, typewriters, and pieces of cars.
 From a distance, Thunder Mountain looks like a pile of junk but as you get closer you will see its real uniqueness.

 Neon Museum Las Vegas

 Las Vegas is the ultimate Nevada roadside attraction.
-Visitors to the Boneyard can view a collection a six-acre collection of vintage signs from old casinos, fiberglass sculptures, and signs from long-gone business sand around Las Vegas.
-If you’re short on time but want to see some of the sparkle and glitter from old Las Vegas then a trip to the Neon Museum is a must do.
+Visitors to the Boneyard can view a collection of a six-acre collection of vintage signs from old casinos, fiberglass sculptures, and signs from long-gone business sand around Las Vegas.
+If you’re short on time but want to see some of the sparkle and glitter from old Las Vegas then a trip to the Neon Museum is a must-do.
 Address: 770 N Las Vegas Blvd, Las Vegas, NV 89101.
 Website.

 Middlegate Station Historic Roadhouse

 Located in the middle of nowhere this onetime stagecoach and pony express station is well worth a stop when traveling along the Loneliest Highway in America.
 These days Middle Gate’s claim to fame is the Monster Burger challenge.
 If you are able to finish the burger you will get a free t-shirt.
 Inside and out there historic artifacts and pictures decorating the place.
 Address 42500 Austin Hwy, Fallon, NV 89406.